utilyre/summer/README.md

     </a>
   </h1>
   <p>
-    High-performance utility for generating checksums in parallel.
+    High-performance utility for generating checksums in parallel, capable of handling a 5GB database in less than 2 seconds.
   </p>
 </div>